Local Government Elections

 Compulsory Local Government Candidate Induction

-This year new laws have been introduced which make it compulsory for all candidates who would like to become a Councillor and are nominating or re-nominating in a local government election to complete the Department of Local Government, Sport & Cultural Industries online induction.
+New laws have been introduced which make it compulsory for all candidates who would like to become a Councillor and are nominating or re-nominating in a local government election to complete the Department of Local Government, Sport & Cultural Industries online induction.

 To be able to nominate in a Western Australian local government election, YOU MUST complete this induction.
 The induction should take no longer than an hour to complete.
 Please make sure you leave enough time to complete the induction so you can lodge your nomination form before nominations close.
-Please click on the link below for to access the Candidate Induction.